 A unique evergreen upright shrub with golden-brown foliage that closely clasps the stem; white flowers in late spring and summer; will tolerate some mild frost, and should be sheltered

 James Stirling Hebe has masses of beautiful corymbs of white tubular flowers at the ends of the branches from late spring to early summer, which are most effective when planted in groupings.
-It has attractive gold foliage.
-The glossy scale-like leaves are highly ornamental and remain gold throughout the winter.
-The fruit is not ornamentally significant.
+It has attractive gold evergreen foliage.
+The glossy scale-like sprays of foliage are highly ornamental and remain gold throughout the winter.

 James Stirling Hebe is a multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.